Taming-the-BEAST/Introduction-to-BEAST2/README.md

 > Begin by starting **BEAUti2**.

-### Importing the Alignment
+### Importing the alignment

-To give BEAST2 access to the data, one has to add the alignment to the configuration file.
+To give BEAST2 access to the data, the alignment ha to be added to the configuration file.

-> Open BEAUti and either drag and drop the file `primate-mtDNA.nex` into the open BEAUti window (it should be on the **Partitions** tab).
+> Drag and drop the file `primate-mtDNA.nex` into the open BEAUti window (it should be on the **Partitions** tab).
 >
 > Alternatively, use **File > Import Alignment** or click on the **+** in the bottom left-hand corner of the window, then locate and click on the alignment file.
 >